-A deferral will only be considered for seat-accepted applicants able to demonstrate extenuating or unexpected personal circumstances.
-Requests for deferral will be considered on a case-by-case basis and must be received in writing no less than 60 days prior to the beginning of orientation.
+Seat-accepted applicants that are able to demonstrate extenuating or unexpected personal circumstances may request a one-year deferment for consideration.
+Requests for deferral will be considered on a case-by-case basis and are subject to approval by the Dean of the College.
+The College reserves the right to offer a deferral, at the discretion of the Dean.